masonamadeus/the-bodge-lab/content/About Me/Professional Resume.md

 * Co-Creator of *Digital Folklore*, winner of multiple Signal Awards for production quality and hosting.
 * Creative Director @ 8th Layer Media since 2022.
-* 8 years in terrestrial radio broadcasting.
-* 3 years as sole assistant to the Chief Engineer.
+* 8 years in terrestrial radio broadcasting, 3 years as sole assistant to Chief Engineer.
 * Expert in audio post production; highly proficient in other creative software including video editing and 3D.
 * 1 Year as Regional IT Manager for six separate clusters throughout New England; sysadmin, inventory/logistics, helpdesk, scripting, etc.